retest/gui-state-machine-api/README.md

 # GUI State Machine API

-REST service for the creation and modification of nondeterministic finite automaton for the automatic generation of GUI tests with the help of a genetic algorithm.
+API for the creation and modification of nondeterministic finite automaton for the automatic generation of GUI tests with the help of a genetic algorithm.
-The service hides the actual implementation and defines a fixed interface for calls.
-Therefore, calling systems do not depend on the concrete implementation and it can be mocked easily for tests.
 Basically, it does only provide only the two calls `getState` and `executeAction`.

 ## Automatic Build with TravisCI